CarloCattano/ObSC/README.md

 ## Control Obs from any OSC capable app running on the same network :
 ### * the script connects python to obs websocket         on port 4444 in localhost using default credentials ( you might want to change that if you stream :-)

- * An osc listener runs on port 5005 and listens for /Scene1
+ * An osc listener runs on port 5005 and listens for /Scene message

  * It lists all the available scenes to iterate through them